 GROVE: Forestry Smart Ledger (FSL) links together satellite computer vision and remote sensing of biomass increases with blockchain verification of sustainable land-use impacts and restoration agreements to create automated, transparent performance rewards for Indian communities who are engaged in regenerative forestry.
 By improving tracking, measurement, and verification of reforestation and coastal conservation work, the FSL has significant potential to unlock new funding sources for coastal communities and fortify the income streams generated by more sustainable land use.
 The idea was submitted by the Global Mangrove Trust.

-The Land Accelerator Bond boosts rural prosperity and climate resilience by enabling small and medium enterprises (SMEs) to expand the number of smallholder farmers they serve.
-The Bond uses credit to accomplish three things: empower smallholders to restore their land; enable SMEs focused on sustainable agriculture to grow faster; and form market linkages.
-The Land Accelerator Bond will allow tens of thousands of additional farmers to access credit and to do so in a way that is financially sustainable since the companies are graduates of the Land Accelerator.
+The Rural Prosperity Bond boosts rural prosperity and climate resilience by enabling small and medium enterprises (SMEs) to expand the number of smallholder farmers they serve.
+The bond uses credit to accomplish three things: empower smallholders to restore their land; enable SMEs focused on sustainable agriculture to grow faster; and form market linkages.
+The Rural Prosperity Bond will allow tens of thousands of additional farmers to access credit and to do so in a way that is financially sustainable.
 The idea was submitted by the World Resources Institute.

 The Global Sub-National Climate Fund (SnCF) creates a blended investment vehicle that significantly increases the flow of public and private capital for mid-size (US $5-75M) sustainable urban infrastructure projects.
 These projects often struggle to find financing yet can have strong social and environmental impacts.
 The Fund will cover the whole infrastructure value chain from identification, development, investment to certifying impact.
 It will include a dedicated donor-funded, revolving Technical Assistance (TA) facility to support project preparation and capacity building.
 The initiative is coordinated by a non-profit that has a track record of successfully leveraging technology and process improvements to increase efficiency and maximize returns over the entire lifespan of infrastructure projects and is steered by an implementing consortium that includes experts and investors.
 The idea was submitted by R20 Regions of Climate Action.